coleszka/bet-system/README.md

 # bet-system
-system was write in procedural programming paradigm
+System was write in procedural programming paradigm